ByteSquid/.github/profile/README.md

 # :octopus: ByteSquid

 ## :dart: What We Do
-Welcome to ByteSquid, a software engineering and DevOps consulting organization specializing in Java, Python, Rust, and JavaScript (React).
+Welcome to ByteSquid, a software engineering and DevOps consulting organization specializing in Java, Python, Rust, and JavaScript.
 We help businesses optimize their development and operations processes by utilizing cutting-edge technology and industry best practices.

 ## :rocket: Technologies We Work With
 - Software Engineering: Java, Python, Javascript, Rust